storyblok/field-plugin/packages/cli/README.md

 ### deploy
 Uploading your field plugin implementation to Storyblok Partner Portal can be performed by simply running the `deploy` command.

-:warning: A token to access the Storyblok Managament API for upserting the field plugin **must** be provided.
+:warning: A token to access the Storyblok Management API for upserting the field plugin **must** be provided.
 There are two ways how to pass a token to the CLI. :warning:

 1. provide `--token <STORYBLOK_PERSONAL_ACCESS_TOKEN>` inside the `deploy` command
 2. inside `.env` or `.env.local` create a new variable `STORYBLOK_PERSONAL_ACCESS_TOKEN`